-You will need to use a "modern browser" to see most of these experiments in full.
+You will need to use a "modern browser" to see the visual experiments in full.
 If you're using anything older than Internet Explorer 9, you're largely out of luck.
 You deserve better!
 Consider upgrading or switching to a better, faster browser such as Google Chrome.
 It's free and will make your experience here and on other sites much, much nicer.

 For the rest of you, please enjoy.
 I hope to do more of these in the near future and would love your feedback.

 Permit.js, a jQuery plugin, is a tool for information architects and UX/UI professionals that makes building interactive, multi-state prototypes for websites and apps easy.

 Build a simple, interactive, historical timeline with HTML, CSS, and jQuery.
 The benefits of this timeline script are that it's (1) fully accessible and 508 compliant (an original requirement) (2) simple, (3) able to handle nearly any form of content, and (4) printer friendly.
 There's also plenty of room for you to get creative with the styling.